Building Resilient Communities

 The Six C’s Resilient Community program empowers communities by building capability and capacity, that strengthens community resilience to disasters.

-The Six C’s Resilient Community Program is made up of a series of unique information sessions or workshops designed as a result of our extensive research and first hand experiences of working with communities before, during and after disasters with sessions facilitated by award winning disaster recovery practitioners.
+The Six C’s Resilient Community Program is made up of a series of unique information sessions or workshops designed as a result of our extensive research and first hand experiences of working with communities before, during and after disasters with sessions facilitated by Mat and Sue, award winning disaster recovery practitioners.

 Information sessions: